Cobblestone Society By Laws

 Section 7.
 Replacement of a Board member: A Board member is expected to attend all regular board meetings unless he/she notifies any Officer that he/she will be absent.
 Any Trustee or Officer not in attendance for more than three (3) Board meetings in a calendar year, may be replaced if he/she cannot remain an active, participating member of the Board.

 Section 8.
 Each Officer and Trustee, upon election, shall receive a copy of the current Bylaws of the Cobblestone Society.

 Section 9.
 The Cobblestone Society Board of Trustees shall serve as a Board of Directors for the purposes of the Cobblestone Society being a non-profit 501(c)3.

 Section 1.
+All officers must be members of the Cobblestone Society.
 The Officers of the Cobblestone Society shall be President, Executive Vice President, Vice President of Development, Recording Secretary, Corresponding Secretary, Membership Secretary, and Treasurer.

 Section 2.
 Election and term of office: each Officer is elected by a majority vote of the members present at the Annual Meeting.
 He/She is elected for a one year term of office.

 Section 3.
 Duties: Duties and powers of the Officers of the Society shall be as follows:

 A. The duties of the President of the Cobblestone Society shall include, but not be limited to the following: